ml4ai/automates/pdfalign/README.md

 #### 2.1.3 Creating and activating a virtual environment for pdfalign

-Create and activate a virtual environment for pdfalign.
+Create and activate a virtual environment for pdfalign, using one of the two methods below.

 ##### 2.1.3.1 Using venv